How to Write a Resolution

 The Annual Meeting of the WSMA House of Delegates brings together the

-debate and determine policy for the association, elect officers, and
+and determine policy for the association, elect officers, and network with

-network with colleagues.
-Free for WSMA members, the meeting is not only
+colleagues.
+Free for WSMA members, the meeting is not only your chance to

 If you have never attended a WSMA annual meeting,

-learn more about the how, when, where and why of our premier
+learn more about the how, when, where and why of our premiere

 Reports and resolutions due for inclusion in delegate handbook.